krahets/hello-algo/en/docs/chapter_graph/graph_traversal.md

 ### 1. &nbsp; Algorithm implementation

 This "go as far as possible and then return" algorithm paradigm is usually implemented based on recursion.
-Similar to breadth-first search, in depth-first search, we also need the help of a hash table `visited` to record the visited vertices to avoid revisiting.
+Similar to breadth-first search, in depth-first search, we also need the help of a hash set `visited` to record the visited vertices to avoid revisiting.

 === "Python"